Sickle Cell DiseaseSkip to the navigation

 Self-care and medical treatment can help you manage pain and avoid other health problems.

-treat anemia and other problems.
+Some people need regular blood transfusions to lower the risk of stroke and treat anemia and other problems.
 Some people take medicine to prevent complications.
 In rare cases, a stem cell transplant might be an option.

-part of life with this disease.
+Regular checkups are an important part of life with this disease.
 People with sickle cell disease need a good working relationship with a doctor who is an expert in treating it.

 How do you manage life with sickle cell disease?

 Tips for you

 - Learn what triggers, or sets off, painful events called sickle cell crises.
 Triggers often include cold temperatures, wind, dehydration , and too much exercise.
 Low oxygen caused by cigarette smoke, high altitude, and plane flights is another common trigger.

 - People with sickle cell disease and their families face ongoing stress.
 A support network can help ease stress and worry.
 Ask your doctor if there is a support group in your area.